see-world/judy.li/_governance/why-engineering-projects-lose-control.md

 - Better software
 - Larger budgets

-These factors certainly help.
+These factors matter.

-But the real differentiator is often information governance.
+But the real differentiator is often information discipline.

-High-performing projects typically achieve:
+High-performing projects achieve:

 ```text
 One Information Source